storj/storj/docs/design/storagenode-graceful-exit-pieces.md

 We could store the queue in-memory, however there is a danger that it might get too big.
 We can simplify the queue, by not having batching, however this would significantly increase the database load.

-We coudl keep keep a live summary of the pieces in the queue, however, we can always query the database, which is easier to implement and change.
+We could keep keep a live summary of the pieces in the queue, however, we can always query the database, which is easier to implement and change.

+The metainfo loop `Join` guarantees the observer will only receive events at the beginning of the next loop.
+Hence, one complete metainfo loop is sufficient to collect all the pieces for a given node.

 ## Implementation